odsti/cfd-textbook-v1/README.md

 git clone https://github.com/data-8/textbook
 ```

-**Make sure you are using the last commit we can legally use, from the
+**Make sure you are using the last commit we can legally use from the
 Berkeley repository**:

 ```